cbr1N/codwer/Web1.md

-# Web Explotation Laboratory 1
+# Web Exploitation Laboratory 1
-### This laboratory work is based on web explotation tecnhiques
+### This laboratory work is based on web exploitation tecnhiques

 ## user1